gssi-uvigo/Plethora/module_buildCorpus/README.md

 This software uses Doc2Vec for assessing similarity, with a model pretrained with a generic corpus (AP).
-This pretrained model is not distributed with this software (3 files -700 MB- quite large for GitHub) Those files can be downloaded from https://github.com/shreyanse081/gensim_Doc-Word2Vec
+This pretrained model is not distributed with this software (3 files -700 MB- quite large for GitHub) Those files can be downloaded from https://github.com/shreyanse081/gensim_Doc-Word2Vec The main file is 'doc2vec.bin' and such name is configured in file aux_build.py AP_D2V_MODEL = MODELS_FOLDER+"doc2vec.bin"

 3.
 This software uses the DBpedia SpotLight (endpoint configurable in file ../ps_aux.py, that could be: